Kapernikov/cloud_annotation_tool/README.md

 * i had to modify the tool to use QVTKOpenGLWidget instead of QVTKWidget (because otherwise point picking does not work reliably)

+## Building

+Because this project needs VTK8 and pcl master (1.8.1 is NOT new enough), it can be a hassle to set up.
+The easiest way to set up the project is building a snap:

+* cd snap
+* snapcraft
+* snap install --devmode *.snap
+* cloud-annotator-tool

+Alternatively, if you want to make changes and you don't have a nvidia card, running in docker might also be suitable:

+* build the docker image:  `docker build -t vtk8_pclmaster docker/`
+* then disable xhost auth `xhost +` (or use x11-docker)
+* then run a container: `docker run -it --rm -v $PWD:$PWD -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix vtk8_pclmaster /bin/bash`
+* inside the container, go back to the folder where you checked out the source and do `cd cloud_annotator_tool; mkdir build; cd build; cmake -DCMAKE_BUILD_TYPE=Release ..; make -j3`
+* now you can start the cloud annotator tool

 ## Remaining issues ##

 * sometimes after panning/zooming/flying the cloud "looses" a number of points. looks like a VTK